massif-press/lancer-data/README.md

 {
   "id": string,
   "name": string,
-  "icon": string // Used internally
-  "icon_url": string // Must be .svg
-  "terse": string, // terse text used in short descriptions.
-The fewer characters the better "description": string, // v-html
+  "description": string, // v-html
   "ranks": IRankData[]
-}
+  "icon_url"?: string // Must be .svg
+  "terse"?: string, // terse text used in short descriptions.
+The fewer characters the better }
 ```
 Use `icon_url`  if you're adding new Talents in an LCP, otherwise the talent will be given a "generic Talent" icon.

-Currently, only Talents with three (and exaclty three) ranks have been tested.
+Currently, only Talents with three (and exactly three) ranks have been tested.
 More or less *should* work properly, but there's always the chance it breaks something.
 If this is the case with your LCP, please open a ticket.

 ## IRankData
 IRankData contains the synergies, actions, and talent items granted through ranks in the talent: